Dalam

-Dalam is a 2013 Telugu-Tamil bilingual action thriller film by debutant director B. Jeevan Reddy, a protégé of noted Indian director Ram Gopal Varma.
-The Telugu version Dalam was produced by M. Sumanth Kumar Reddy under the banner of Mammoth Media & Entertainment and released in the first week of 15 August 2013, while Koottam, the Tamil version, was released in 2014.
+Dalam is a 2013 Indian action thriller film by debutant director B. Jeevan Reddy, a protégé of noted Indian director Ram Gopal Varma.
+The film was simultaneously shot in Telugu and Tamil with the latter version titled as Koottam.
 The film starring Naveen Chandra, Piaa Bajpai, Nassar, Abhimanyu Singh, and Kishore tells the story of a group of former naxals and their struggles against the police and politicians when they start their lives afresh from jail.
+The Telugu version was released in the first week of 15 August 2013 while the Tamil version was released in 2014.

 Plot

-The scene begins in a Naxal-infested area, where a gun battle is ensuing between state policeman and Naxals.
+The scene begins in a Naxal-infested area, where a gun battle is ensuing between the state policeman and the Naxals.
 In the battle, the Naxals lose many men.
 They decide to forgo their pursuit of war and hand themselves to the government.
 During their time in jail, they undergo many tortures, but then one of the jail's seniors offers the Naxals to switch sides to the police and do hit jobs.